RintaDev5792/FunnyOS/README.md

 ### Music
 In order to load background music into FunnyOS, put an audio file called `bgm.pda` inside `/Shared/FunnyOS/`.
 This audio must be compiled with `pdc` from the playdate SDK, and must be a .pda file.
-The default background music is available [Here](https://github.com/RintaDev5792/FunnyOS/blob/main/Config/bgm.pda).
+The default background music is available [Here](https://github.com/RintaDev5792/FunnyOS/blob/main/Config/bgm.pda), as compiling it into the installer takes up a lot of space.
 Music provided by Chris Mandra and Drunk With Honey.
 Huge shoutout to them, they make some good music!

 ### Background Image